intersystems-community/intersystems-servermanager/README.md

 Learn more about `isfs` and `isfs-readonly` folders in the [InterSystems ObjectScript for VS Code documentation](https://intersystems-community.github.io/vscode-objectscript/serverside).

 > If you are already doing client-side editing of your code (for example, managing it with Git), be sure you understand the consequences of also doing server-side editing using `isfs`.
-The ObjectScript extension's [README](https://marketplace.visualstudio.com/items?itemName=intersystems-community.vscode-objectscript) outlines the differences between client-side and server-side editing.
+The [documentation](https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=GVSCO_intro) outlines the differences between client-side and server-side editing.
 If in doubt, limit yourself to `isfs-readonly` by only using the eye icon.

 ## The 'Current' Folder